Anti-fan

-An anti-fan, hater, or anti is someone who enjoys writing, discussing or in some cases making derivative works about a piece of media, but solely for the purpose of railing against or parodying it.
+A hater, anti-fan, detractor or anti is someone who enjoys writing, discussing, or (in some cases) making derivative works about a piece of media, but solely for the purpose of railing against or parodying it.
+It can also be a person with hatred towards a celebrity or icon.
+Haters often attract other haters to create a negative community.
+They are at odds with the fans.
 Someone who opposes a ship (a romantic pairing between two characters) is called an anti-shipper.

-It can also be a person with hatred towards a celebrity or icon.

 Behaviours

 Anti-fandoms appear in many forms from hate-watching to snark.

 It is common for large anti-fandoms to gather in groups, usually on forums and sites, to share their mutual aversion.
 These are coined anti-fan clubs and some are substantial enough to become anti-fan sites.

 Behaviours of some anti-fans include doxing, stalking, spreading rumours, stealing their personal belongings or information, abuse or physical harassment.

+Criteria

+There is a saying that "haters attract haters", which suggests that individuals who express negativity or hostility may draw similar reactions from others.
+This idea is rooted in the concept of reciprocity, where negative energy or behavior can be mirrored and reciprocated by those who encounter it.
+These haters are often found in negative communities and thrive off of their own negativity.